-Study Title An online behavioural activation and parenting self-help package supported by peer mentors (AADAPT Online) for 16-24-year-old parents experiencing depression: a pilot randomised control trial Internal ref. no. / short title AADAPT AADAPT Study registration ISRCTN 14608187 21, /11/2023 Sponsor University of Oxford Funder The Prudence Trust Study Design Pilot two arm randon nised control trial Study Participants Parents aged 16 - 24 years old who have low mood and a child less than 12 months old Study Volunteers years at the point of supporting fir v mood and had a child when they peer mentors (Parent Buddies) · Sample Size N = 60 adolescent parents Planned Study Period Total length - 35 months (until August 2025).
-Planned Recruitment period Months April 2024 - March 2025 Objectives Outcome Measures Timepoint(s) Co-primary To assess feasibility of recruitment and the intervention methods Number of young parents screened Percentage of those who were eligible at screening who were recruited Percentage of those recruited who completed the follow-up assessment Variable Co-primary To measure treatment adherence and acceptability of AADAPT Online Number of young parents completed treatment (defined as 4 out of 6 sessions) 12 weeks post randomisation

-Secondary To inform the sample size of a future trial by Depression using the Edinburgh Postnatal Depression Scale (EPDS) 12 weeks post randomisation collecting data on potential trial Parenting Stress Index (PSI-4-SF) outcomes Multiple Dimension Scale of Perceived Social Support (MSPSS) General Health Questionnaire (GHQ-12) Parent-infant interactions assessed from simultaneous Headcam footage from parent and infant To measure treatment adherence and engagement with AADAPT Online Number of modules viewed in AADAPT Online Number of successful contacts attempts by Parent Buddy compared to unsuccessful contact attempts Number of times logged into AADAPT Online 12 weeks post randomisation Total amount of time spent in AADAPT Online Number of exercises completed in AADAPT Online To assess recruitment and retention of Parent Buddies Numbers of Parent Buddies invited for training Percentage of those who completed training Percentage of those who actively support Mentees after training Numbers of Mentees supported by each Parent Buddy Length of time Parent Buddies remain with the programme Various To assess feasibility of completion of Health Economic measures Parent quality of life (Self-report; (EQ-5D), Recovering Quality of Life (Re-QoL) and subsections 4.1, 4.2, 4.3 and Baseline and 12 weeks post randomisation
+Study Title An online behavioural activation and parenting self-help package supported by peer mentors (AADAPT Online) for 16-24-year-old parents experiencing depression: a pilot randomised control trial Internal ref. no. / short title AADAPT Study registration ISRCTN 14608187 21 /11/2023 Sponsor University of Oxford Funder The Prudence Trust Study Design Pilot two arm random nised control trial Study Participants Parents aged 16 - 24 years old who have low mood and a child less than 12 months old Study Volunteers Parents aged 24 - 35 years at the point of supporting first parent, who also have experienced low mood and had a child when they were under the age of 25 years old to be peer mentors (Parent Buddies).
+Anticipated number of Parent Buddies = 20.
+Sample Size N = 60 adolescent parents ($N = approximately 20$ Parent Buddies who are volunteers in the study).
+Planned Study Period 06/01/2025 until 29/ 08/2025 Planned Recruitment period Months January 2025 5 - May 2025 Objectives Outcome Measures Timepoint(s) Co-primary To assess feasibility of recruitment and Number of young parents screened Variable the intervention methods Percentage of those who were eligible at screening who were recruited Percentage of those recruited who completed the follow-up assessment Co-primary To measure treatment adherence and Number of young parents completed treatment (defined as 4 out of 6 sessions) 12 weeks post randomisation acceptability of AADAPT Online Secondary To inform the sample size of a future trial by collecting data on potential trial outcomes Depression using the Edinburgh Postnatal Depression Scale (EPDS) Parenting Stress Index (PSI-4- SF) Multiple Dimension Scale of Perceived Social Support (MSPSS) General Health Questionnaire (GHQ-12) Parent-infant interactions assessed from simultaneous Headcam footage from parent and infant 12 weeks post randomisation To measure treatment adherence and engagement with AADAPT Online Number of modules viewed in AADAPT Online Number of successful contacts attempts by Parent Buddy compared to unsuccessful contact attempts Number of times logged into AADAPT Online Total amount of time spent in AADAPT Online Number of exercises completed in AADAPT Online 12 weeks post randomisation To assess recruitment and retention of Parent Buddies Numbers of Parent Buddies invited for training Percentage of those who completed training Percentage of those who actively support Mentees after training Numbers of Mentees supported by each Parent Buddy Length of time Parent Buddies remain with the programme Various